cody-w/electric-sector-wildfire/README.md

 This next section of code imports datasets on ignitions, vegetation, weather, distribution circuit characteristics, and circuit-level mitigation measures.
 The final script in this section compiles these different data sources inton one dataset for regression and cost-effectiveness analysis.

+### Conductor covariates

+This script [2a load_conductor_covariates](https://github.com/cody-w/electric-sector-wildfire/blob/main/code/2a%20load_conductor_covariates.R) imports data about the age, the length, and the wind speed rating of distribution circuits.

+### Hardening data

+This script [2b load_hardening_data](https://github.com/cody-w/electric-sector-wildfire/blob/main/code/2b%20load_hardening_data.R) imports circuit-year data on vegetation management and system hardening.
+To convert the circuit-year data to the circuit-day level, weekly project progress reports provided by the utility are used.
+For one year, vegetation management is provided in different units.
+The utility reports trees worked instead of miles of vegetation management completed for this year.
+A crosswalk is created using data from prior years when both miles of vegetation management and trees worked are provided at the circuit level.

+### Weather data
+This script [2c load_weather_covariates](https://github.com/cody-w/electric-sector-wildfire/blob/main/code/2c%20load_weather_covariates.R) imports gridded weather data from GridMET.

+## Estimate risk models

+## Estimate structures burned

+## Analyze cost-effectiveness